BITS-DEVOPS-assignment-group/BITS-devops-assignment/README.md

 **Checklist of the tasks that are required to be performed:**

+ - [ ] Add team members as collaborators and assign them appropriate rights (if you are performing individual then create one dummy account for the task)
+ - [ ] Create a branch(development/production/feature)
+ - [ ] Edit files or create new files followed by commit
+ - [ ] Clone the repo and Create pull-request
+ - [ ] While collaborating your work, showcase how conflicts are resolved
+ - [ ] Create tag such as open issue, or feature-added
  - [ ] Do a force push and then later reset the changes
  - [ ] Stage “development branch to production branch”
  - [ ] Showcase how features are released in versions (merging production to master branch)